 All great ancient civilizations centered their cultures on profound systems of astrology, connecting conditions and events on the Earth with cosmic influences deriving from the stars.
-Whether it is India or China, Egypt or Babylonia, or the Mayas and Incans of America, we find in each case an astrological foundation for their spiritual cultures.
-Astrology and its measure of sacred time formed the basis of their calendars which, looking to the heavens, sought to organize human life according to celestial forces more certain than our merely personal desires and calculations.
+Whether it is India or China, Egypt or Babylonia, or the Mayas and Incas of America, we find in each case an astrological foundation for their spiritual cultures.
+Astrology and its measure of sacred time formed the basis of their calendars which, looking to the heavens, sought to organize human life according to celestial forces more certain than our personal desires and calculations.
 Even the ancient cultures of Europe like the Greeks, Romans, Celts and Germans, had detailed systems of astrology, as have all communities that recognize the sacred nature of the universe.

 Vedic Astrology and Ayurvedic Medicine

 Vedic astrology is India’s traditional system of reading the stars, the planets and the entire movement of time.
-It was originally called Vedanga Jyotish, meaning the study of light (Jyoti) which a limb of the Veda (Vedanga).
+It was originally called Vedanga Jyotish, meaning the study of light (Jyoti) as a limb of the Veda (Vedanga).
 It was also called Jyotirveda, the Veda or ‘science of light’.
-Ayurveda, which means the ‘science of life’, is the corresponding Vedic system of natural healing for both body and mind.
+Ayurveda, which means the ‘science of life’, is the corresponding Vedic system of natural healing for body and mind.
 Both are living branches of an ancient sacred science that arose in an older era in which humanity had a greater intuitive connection with the sacred universe.
 Unlike corresponding western traditions, their continuity, though shaken by hostile forces, has remained unbroken.
-These systems are undergoing a renaissance today as we once more learn to look within.
+Both these systems are undergoing a renaissance today as we once more learn to look within.

 Ayurveda and Vedic Astrology